nionata/Bloom/README.md

+# Bloom
-# Bloom - A hub for building and growing sustainable businesses
+## A hub for building and growing sustainable businesses
-CEN3031 Introduction to Software Engineering Group Project
+### A CEN3031: Introduction to Software Engineering, client project

 Team Members:
 * Katherine Lee - UX